 Park Lawn is a very interesting company.
 In fact, when I was first digging through my shortlist of growth companies the thought popped into my head “wow, a landscaping company is listed on the TSX?”
 However, you’ll quickly find that the company actually doesn’t have anything to do with lawns, or parks.
 They deal with the deceased.

 Now as they say, there is only 2 things guaranteed in life.
-Death and taxes.
+Death and taxes (including capital gains if you don’t buy these stocks in a registered account!)
 So if a company is able to capture a strong market share of an industry that will seemingly never cease to bring clients, it’s something you want to take a second look at.

 Death is something we often don’t plan for, and also something we’re willing to pay a little bit more for to make sure our loved ones rest in peace.
 Park Lawn can also take advantage of the fact that death is not something that will ever change due to economic conditions.
 This is why the company’s business model is so profitable.